Politics of Hong Kong: Chinese nationality

-All people of Chinese descent, who were born in Hong Kong on or before 30 June 1997, had access to only British nationality.
-They are therefore British nationals by birth, with the designation of "second class citizen" with no rights of abode in the U.K. The Chinese nationality of such British nationals was enforced involuntarily after 1 July 1997.

-Before and after the handover, the People's Republic of China has recognised ethnic Chinese people in Hong Kong as its citizens.
+Before and after the handover, the People's Republic of China has recognized ethnic Chinese people in Hong Kong as its citizens.
 The PRC issues Home Return Permits for them to enter mainland China.
-Hong Kong issues the HKSAR passport through its Immigration Department to all PRC citizens who are permanent residents of Hong Kong fitting the right of abode rule.
+As of 2007, Hong Kong issued the HKSAR passport through its Immigration Department to all PRC citizens who were permanent residents of Hong Kong fitting the right of abode rule.

 The HKSAR passport is not the same as the ordinary PRC passport, which is issued to residents of mainland China.
 Only permanent residents of Hong Kong who are PRC nationals are eligible to apply.
 To acquire the status of permanent resident one has to have "ordinarily resided" in Hong Kong for a period of seven years and adopted Hong Kong as their permanent home.
-Therefore, citizenships rights enjoyed by residents of mainland China and residents Hong Kong are differentiated even though both hold the same citizenship.
+Therefore, citizenship rights enjoyed by residents of mainland China and residents Hong Kong are differentiated even though both hold the same citizenship.

-New immigrants from mainland China (still possess Chinese Citizenship) to Hong Kong are denied from getting PRC passport from the mainland authorities, and are not eligible to apply for an HKSAR passport.
+New immigrants from mainland China (who possess Chinese Citizenship) to Hong Kong are denied from getting a PRC passport from the mainland authorities, and are not eligible to apply for an HKSAR passport.
 They usually hold the Document of Identity (DI) as the travel document, until the permanent resident status is obtained after seven years of residence.

-Naturalisation as a PRC Citizen is common among ethnic Chinese people in Hong Kong who are not PRC Citizens.
+Naturalization as a PRC Citizen is common among ethnic Chinese people in Hong Kong who are not PRC Citizens.
 Some who have surrendered their PRC citizenship, usually those who have emigrated to foreign countries and have retained the permanent resident status, can apply for PRC citizenship at the Immigration Department, though they must renounce their original nationality in order to acquire the PRC citizenship.

-Naturalisation of persons of non-Chinese ethnicity is rare because China does not allow dual citizenship and becoming a Chinese citizen requires the renouncement of other passports.
-A notable example is Michael Rowse, a permanent resident of Hong Kong and the current Director-General of Investment Promotion of Hong Kong Government, naturalised and became a PRC citizen, for the offices of secretaries of the policy bureaux are only open to PRC citizens.
+Naturalization of persons that are not of Chinese ethnicity is rare because China does not allow dual citizenship and becoming a Chinese citizen requires the renouncement of other passports.
+A notable example is Michael Rowse, a permanent resident of Hong Kong and the current Director-General of Investment Promotion of Hong Kong Government, naturalized and became a PRC citizen, for the offices of secretaries of the policy bureaux are only open to PRC citizens.

 In 2008, a row erupted over political appointees.
 Five newly appointed Undersecretaries declared that they were in the process of renouncing foreign citizenship as at 4 June 2008, citing public opinion as an overriding factor, and one Assistant had initiated the renunciation process.
 This was done despite there being no legal or constitutional barrier for officials at this level of government to have foreign nationality.